 Marriage is about collaboration.
 Do not start the relationship off as adversaries.
 A pre-drafted agreement puts your fiancé on the defensive.
 The agreement will be skewed forcing your fiancé to hire their own lawyer who may be put in the role of having to take an adversarial position to protect her client.
 You are then staring off in a bad place.

 It is important to draft a prenuptial agreement without anger or resentment.
-You have to honest with your partner and you have to honest to yourself.
+You have to be honest with your partner and you have to be honest with yourself.
 If you have specific items of interest, talk about them and why they are of interest.
-The reasons may be personal history, or family history.
-The reasons my have to do with personal beliefs or experiences.
+The reasons may be personal history or family history.
+The reasons may have to do with personal beliefs or experiences.
 If you are open and honest with your partner, you have a better chance of drafting an agreement that you are both happy with.